issp-center-dev/DCore/_sources/reference/input.txt

 Convergence-check : ``dcore_check``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This program can be used for checking the convergence of the SCF-cycle.
+This program can be used for checking the convergence of the DMFT loop.
 This program reads ``[model]`` and ``[tool]`` block.

 ::